augisbud/QuizCraft/README.md

 # QuizCraft

-This solution allows users to upload a summary of a given topic, whether it would be a university or work assignment and receive multiple choice questions from that summary to practice their knowledge on matters related to that topic and be evaluated.
+This solution allows users to upload a summary of a given topic, whether it is a university or work assignment, and receive multiple-choice questions based on that summary to practice their knowledge and be evaluated on matters related to that topic.

 ### Team Members
 - Augustas Budnikas